Tubular Breasts

 Tubular breast deformity is a congenital breast shape disorder in which tissue development is inhibited during puberty, resulting in unusually small, drooping and uneven breasts.
 With specialised surgical treatment tubular breasts can be significantly improved and made to appear both normal and aesthetically pleasing.

-Tubular Breast is an uncommon breast condition, known under several names such as tubular breast deformity, tuberous breasts, breast tissue hypoplasia, constricted breasts or ‘snoopy breasts’.
-The extent of the deformity can range from mild to severe, with typical characteristics including a constricted breast base (occasionally with the breast appearing as a tube), wide spacing between the breasts and underdeveloped breast tissue (hypoplasia).
+The tubular breast is an uncommon breast condition, known under several names such as tubular breast deformity, tuberous breasts, breast tissue hypoplasia, constricted breasts or ‘snoopy breasts’.
+The extent of the deformity can range from mild to severe, with typical characteristics including a constricted breast base (occasionally with the breast appearing as a tube), areolar herniation, wide spacing between the breasts and underdeveloped breast tissue (hypoplasia).

 Aesthetic reconstruction of the tubular breast deformity

-The treatment for tubular breasts is unlike other aesthetic breast surgeries and is strategically aimed at enhancing breast width, symmetry and fullness to include a rounded lower breast curve.
-It therefore often includes components of breast augmentation surgery, breast lift and breast asymmetry correction within the same surgical procedure.
-The choice of operative technique involves careful analysis and discussion.
+The treatment for tubular breasts is unlike any other aesthetic breast surgeries and is strategically aimed at enhancing breast width, symmetry and fullness to include a rounded lower breast curve.
+It therefore often includes components of breast augmentation surgery, periareolar breast lift and breast asymmetry correction within the same surgical procedure.
+The choice of operative technique involves careful analysis and discussion during consultation.

 Dr Sorensen uses a highly specialised treatment that combines several techniques for breast enhancement and allows for customisation according to body proportions, asymmetries and the breast tissue available.

-Although clinical condition varies considerably, from almost non-existent breast tissue to constricted asymmetries, the treatments used are able to restore both breast base and breast shape.
-Anatomical breast implants are important in achieving an aesthetic breast shape.
-A range of specialised techniques will help release constrictions and preserve glandular tissue and milk ducts, allowing for future breastfeeding whenever possible.
+Although the clinical condition varies considerably; from almost non-existent breast tissue to constricted asymmetries, the treatments used are able to restore both breast base and breast shape.
+Anatomical breast implants are especially important in achieving an aesthetic breast shape.
+A range of specialised techniques will help to release constrictions and preserve glandular tissue and milk ducts, allowing for future breastfeeding whenever possible.

 Candidates for surgical correction of tubular breasts